LemLib/LemLib/docs/tutorials/2_configuration.md

 ## Final Configuration

-Now we have all the necessary information to configure lemlib.
+Now we have all the necessary information to configure LemLib.
 See the code block below:

 ```cpp
 // left motor group